Library Printing Services 2026: Costs, Hours & How to Print at Any Library

 PrinterOn is the most widely deployed remote printing solution in public libraries.
 It allows patrons to send documents from any device — smartphone, tablet, or computer — to any enrolled library printer without needing to be connected to the library's network.
 The PrinterOn app (free on iOS and Android) and the web portal at printeron.com support PDF, Word, Excel, PowerPoint, and image files.
 Over 5,000 library locations in the US and Canada use PrinterOn technology.

-OCLC Library Print Services
+OCLC Library Print Management

 OCLC (Online Computer Library Center) provides integrated library management systems used by thousands of libraries, including print release management.
 Libraries using OCLC's Wise or Symphony platforms often have tightly integrated printing workflows where your library card balance covers printing costs directly, making the process completely seamless from search to print without handling cash at each visit.